What Is A Platonic Friendship And Do They Exist?

 Are platonic friendships possible?

 Many friendships are purely platonic, meaning they do not include sexual or romantic feelings or expressions.
 However, although these friendships are possible and exist, some individuals experience love or sexual attraction for their friends.
-Others may notice that their friend is interested in them.
+Others may notice that their best friend is interested in them.

 It may feel conflicting if your friend is in love with you and you do not love them back.
 You might believe you could lose your friendship if you let them know how you feel or feel uncomfortable knowing you do not feel the same way.
 At times, these occurrences can end friendships.